-Injuries Associated with Abandonment
+Injuries Associated with Abandonment in Kentucky

 When elderly individuals are deprived of the care that they so desperately need, they may attempt to fend for themselves.
 This may mean trying to get up out of bed when they don’t have the physical strength or ability to do so resulting in falls and serious, even traumatic injuries.
 Abandoned individuals with cognitive conditions may become lost, disoriented, and upset.
 This can lead to both traumas mentally but also a variety of injuries that could further jeopardize their health and safety.
 Elderly residents who are chronically or systematically abandoned for long periods may also begin to suffer from malnutrition, dehydration, and the impacts of not regularly taking their needed medication.
 These are some of the more common injuries that may be associated with abandonment:

-- Broken bones or dislocated joints from falls
+- Broken bones or dislocated joints from falls or drops

 - Complications from not taking their medication